The Highest peak of Skopelos and its Observatory

 This is another special place.
 Full of stories from the past, great vibes and breathtaking views.
 Reaching the highest peak of Skopelos and its Observatory involves two stages.

-It is a place for the the slightly more adventurous!
+It is a place to go to if you're feeling more adventurous!
 You won't hear about it from many people, other than some locals, (like me).
 There are no signs leading you there either.
-It is however a place well worth visiting.
-A place that will certainly create a lasting effect in your memories.
+It is, however, a place well worth visiting.
+A place that will certainly create a lasting effect on your memories.

-Pictures that you will hopefully take from here, will decorated your walls.
+Pictures that you will hopefully take from here, will decorate your walls.
 They will occupy your Desktops.
 They will take most of the space in your phone's memory cards.
-Backgrounds of sea and mountains beneath you, will give Selfies a whole new perspective.
-For the professional photographer, pictures taken here, will definitely be worthy of winning competitions.
+Backgrounds of sea and mountains beneath you will give Selfies a whole new perspective.
+For the professional photographer, pictures taken here will definitely be worthy of winning competitions.